nroduit/weasis-dicom-tools/README.md

 also some other classes for worklist SCU, strore SCP, dicomization, DICOM forward with attributes modification on the fly.

+It also provides an API to convert and manipulate images from DICOM files.

+Here are the main features of [dcm2dcm](src/main/java/org/dcm4che3/img/Transcoder.java#L126-L170):

+* Similar as the dcm2dcm command of the dcm4che toolkit: image transcoding, compression or decompression
+* Accept folders and files as input parameters
+* Write compressed images with LossyImageCompressionMethod and LossyImageCompressionRatio (keep the succession of old compressed values)
+* Option add mask area on the image with a specific color (for de-identification).
+In DicomTranscodeParam add a mask.

+Here are the main features of [dcm2image](src/main/java/org/dcm4che3/img/Transcoder.java#L80-L115):

+* Convert in several images formats (JPEG, PNG, TIF, JP2, PNM, BMP or HDR)
+* Option to preserve the pixel depth with some formats (e.g. 16-bit TIF, double values in TIF or HDR)
+* Capabilities to apply Modality, VOI and Presentation LUT with 8-bit output images
+* Support multiframe and/or multi-fragments.
+For multiframe output images are created with an index.
+* Apply a Presentation State (W/L, LUTs, overlay).
+* Set the color of overlays in image or Presentation State

 This library is used by [Weasis](https://github.com/nroduit/Weasis), [Karnak](https://github.com/OsiriX-Foundation/karnak) and [weasis-pacs-connector](https://github.com/nroduit/weasis-pacs-connector).

 **Getting